UH-301

-(S)-UH-301 is a drug and research chemical widely used in scientific studies.
-It acts as a selective 5-HT_{1A} receptor silent antagonist.
+UH-301, also known as (S)-5-fluoro-8-hydroxy-2-(dipropylamino)tetralin ((S)-5-FHDPAT), is a drug and research chemical widely used in scientific studies.
+It acts as a selective serotonin 5-HT_{1A} receptor silent antagonist.
 It is structurally related to 8-OH-DPAT.
 UH-301 was found to produce a head-twitch response in mice which is usually typical of 5-HT_{2A} agonist drugs, and has subsequently been used to investigate how 5-HT_{1A} receptor activity modulates 5-HT_{2A} receptors downstream.